 - Distance from crashes to the nearest trauma center is more than double in tribal areas compared with other areas of California: Responses from our survey indicate very uncertain EMS response for some tribal areas.
 We are obtaining data from CMOSH (data linking crash, EMS, and ED data) and will be conducting analyses of the factors that could help reduce EMS response time.

-- A substantial number of traffic injuries occur on roads leading to/from or otherwise related to tribal areas, and in a large number of cases, linking separate areas of the same tribe: We are conducting a survey to determine travel patterns of tribal members—i.e., to what degree are roadways leading to/from tribal areas used by tribal members and/or others travelling to tribal destinations.
+- A substantial number of traffic injuries occur on roads leading to/from or otherwise related to tribal areas, and in a large number of cases, linking separate areas of the same tribe: We are conducting a survey to determine travel patterns of tribal members—i.e., to what degree are roadways leading to/from tribal areas used by tribal members and/or others traveling to tribal destinations.

 - There is a need for ongoing training/technical support for tribes in collecting injury data, assembling road inventory data, and utilizing these data to identify risk areas and for developing proposals for countermeasures: This is based on findings from our interactions with tribes through data collection, participation with workshop attendees, and responses to survey interviews.
-We will utilize this detailed information about the characteristics and needs of individual tribes, and will be able to tailor our web-based and onsite training to meet these individual needs.
+We will utilize this detailed information about the characteristics and needs of individual tribes and will be able to tailor our web-based and onsite training to meet these individual needs.

 - Lack of resources can be an obstacle to maintaining a sufficient number of officers on a police force, to adequate training, and to obtaining necessary equipment and software: We will conduct a survey to ascertain the needs of individual tribes and to identify potential resources for meeting such needs (e.g., FHWA, BIA).